 This espresso and cappuccino maker produces excellent drinks one at a time—or two at a time, if you have a friend over.
-It has some good features you’ll like, especially the one-touch operations which make it simple to brew your drink and then put a good froth on it.
+It has some useful features, like one-touch operations that make it simple to brew your drink and then put a good froth on it.
 The coffee scoop/tamper combination is helpful, but since it’s made of plastic it doesn’t last very long.
-There are a lot of built-in options that make life easy for you.

 This polished metal espresso maker doesn’t need electricity to brew.
 That’s what the advertisements say.
 But since you still need to heat your water and milk, it’s a bit misleading.
-You’re doubling the number of steps you need to take to get a good drink and it requires practice to do it.
+You’re doubling the number of steps you need to make a good drink, and the process isn’t very intuitive.

 Adjusting the grounds, tamping them down just right, and learning to exert the correct amount of pressure isn’t something that comes naturally.
 The first few weeks of practice will deliver the inconsistent results you’d expect from something like this.